Vikram Batra

-Captain Vikram Batra PVC (9 September 1974 – 7 July 1999) was an Indian Army officer.
+Captain Vikram Batra, (9 September 1974 – 7 July 1999) was an Indian Army officer.
 He was posthumously awarded the Param Vir Chakra, India’s highest military decoration, for his actions during the Kargil War.
 On 7 July 1999, Batra was killed while fighting Pakistani troops at Point 4875 in the Kargil district of erstwhile Jammu and Kashmir.

 Early life and education

 Batra was born on 9 September 1974 in Palampur, Himachal Pradesh to a Punjabi Hindu Khatri family.
 He was the third child of Girdhari Lal Batra, a government school principal, and Kamal Kanta Batra, a school teacher.
 The older of twin sons, he was born fourteen minutes before his brother, Vishal.
 The twins were nicknamed: 'Luv' (Vikram) and 'Kush' (Vishal), after the twin sons of the Hindu deity Rama, by their mother who was a professed devotee of Rama.
 He had two sisters: Seema and Nutan.
 As a young child, Batra received his primary education under the tutelage of his mother.
 He received his Primary Education at GPS Tikri-Mushehra (Chauntra-1) in Mandi district of Himachal Pradesh.
 He then attended the D.A.V.
 Public School in Palampur, where he studied up to middle standard.
 He received his senior secondary education at Central School in Palampur.

-Besides his academic endeavours, Batra also dabbled in a variety of sports at his school, which he represented at the national level during the Youth Parliamentary competitions in Delhi.
+Batra also practiced a variety of sports at his school, which he represented at the national level during the Youth Parliamentary competitions in Delhi.
 He also represented his school and college in table tennis, Karate and other such sports.
 In 1990, he and his twin brother represented their school in table tennis at All India KVS Nationals.
 He also was a green belt holder in Karate and went on to attend a national level camp in Manali.

 After completing his Class XII board examinations in 1992 from Central School, he attended DAV College, Chandigarh in B.Sc Medical Sciences.
 At college, he joined the Air Wing of the National Cadet Corps (NCC) while he was in his first year.
 During the Inter-State NCC Camp, he was adjudged the best NCC Air Wing cadet of Punjab Directorate in North Zone.
 He was selected and underwent a 40-day paratrooping training with his NCC Air Wing unit at Pinjore Airfield and Flying Club, about 35 kilometres away from Chandigarh.
 During the next two years in DAV, he remained a cadet of the Army Wing of NCC.
 In addition, he was the president of the Youth Service Club of his college.